Article ID: 2707341 - View products that this article applies to.

 No token was received from the Microsoft Office 365 authentication system.

-Additionally, when you try to sign in to Office 365 resources by using single sign-on (SSO)-enabled user ID credentials, you may receive the following message from login.microsoftonline.com:
+Additionally, when you try to sign in to your Microsoft cloud service such as Office 365, Windows Azure, or Windows Intune by using a federated account, you may receive the following message from login.microsoftonline.com:

 "Organization could not sign you in."